 1. Vienna University of Economics and Business

-The university has established a reputation for research, community involvement, and contribution to the application of research to industry.
-It also has an award-winning campus architecture that is open to the public, allowing anyone who wants to survey the grounds to.
-It is also a participant in the ENGAGE.EU program, which offers summer programs, exchange programs, and joint programs with other members of the organization.
+The university has established a reputation for research, community involvement, and the application of research to industry.
+It also has an award-winning campus architecture that is open to the public.
+WU is also a member of ENGAGE.EU, a European university alliance in business, economics, and social sciences, giving students access to shared courses, mobility opportunities, summer schools, and joint study opportunities.

 2. University of Vienna